adityapandey14/Privacy-Preserving-Machine-Learning/README.md

 · **Threats:** Unauthorized access, data leakage, or misuse of sensitive information.

 · **Risks:** The risks are significant given the sensitive nature of medical data, the potential harm to patients, and possible legal repercussions for healthcare providers.

+## Proposed Solution
+**1.2.1 Category**

+· Our solution falls into secure multi-party computation (SMPC), differential privacy, and/or fully homomorphic encryption (FHE).

+· We propose a privacy-preserving machine learning framework for EHR systems, which allows healthcare providers to collaboratively train and evaluate machine learning models without sharing raw patient data.

+**1.2.2 Expected Benefits**

+· Enhanced data privacy and security for patients

+· Compliance with privacy regulations (e.g., HIPAA, GDPR)